EIvimeyCook/disappR/README.md

 disappR is an R package providing a Shiny app for **diagnosing and modelling selective disappearance and selective appearance** in longitudinal ageing data.

-Most ageing studies want the average within-individual ageing pattern, but what they actually have is population-level data on individuals followed over time, and that data is almost never complete.
-Individuals die, emigrate or are simply missed, and others only enter the study part-way through life.
+Most ageing studies want the average within-individual ageing pattern, but most of the time there is only population-level data on individuals, and that data is almost never complete.
+Individuals die, emigrate or are simply missed, and others only enter the study part-way through their life.
 If the individuals that leave early or arrive late differ in the trait being measured, the population-level pattern stops reflecting how individuals age.
-Standard analyses can then show senescence that isn't there, or hide senescence that is.
+Standard analyses are then at risk of bias.

-disappR works through this in the order you would want to: it first shows whether selective disappearance or appearance is visible in your data, then checks how complete your sampling is and what shape ageing takes, and only then fits and compares a set of ten mixed models built to separate the two.
+disappR works through this in a logical order.
+If first shows whether selective disappearance or appearance is visible in your data, then checks how complete your sampling is and what shape ageing takes, and only then fits and compares a set of ten mixed models built to separate the two processes.
 Every panel explains what it shows and how to read it, and everything you run can be exported as R code.